trizen/sidef-book/syntax_and_semantics/methods.md

 [1,2,3].length;     # Array.length()
 ```

-The methods can also be called, using the prefix notation:
+The methods can also be called using the prefix notation:

 ```ruby
 length("string");